The Pantheon is quite simply one of the most fascinating buildings in the world.

 - Holidays: 9:00 am – 6:00 pm

-- Closed on 1st of January and 25th of December
+- Closed on 1st of January, 1st of May, and 25th of December

 Expect big crowds between 11:00 am and 3:00 pm especially on weekends.
 Early morning is the best time to visit as it tends to be much less crowded.